On schemes with trivial higher \'etale homotopy groups: Further comments and Examples

 \subsection{Schr\"oer spaces}

-It is proven by the author in \cite{MTD} that if $X$ is a Schr\"oer space, that is a connected scheme of finite type over $\CC$ such that its associated analytic space $X^{an}$ is a topological $K(\pi, 1)$ space, and the topological fundamental group $\pi^{\rm top}_1(X^{an})$ is good in the sense of Serre (cf. \cite[Definition 3.4]{MTD}), then $\Br(X)= \Br'(X).$ We can alternatively apply Theorem \ref{mainthm} to get this result in the case that $\pi_1^{\rm top}(X^{an})$ is finite.
+It is proven by the author in \cite{MTD} that if $X$ is a Schr\"oer space, that is a connected scheme of finite type over $\CC$ such that its associated analytic space $X^{an}$ is a topological $K(\pi, 1)$ space, and the topological fundamental group $\pi^{\rm top}_1(X^{an})$ is good in the sense of Serre (cf. \cite[Definition 3.4]{MTD}), then $\Br(X)= \Br'(X).$ By the following proposition, one can alternatively apply Theorem \ref{mainthm} to get this result in the case that $\pi_1^{\rm top}(X^{an})$ is finite,

 \begin{proposition} Let $X$ be a connected scheme of finite type over $\CC$, such that $X^{an}$ is a $K(\pi,1)$ space with finite topological fundamental group $\pi_1^{\rm top}(X^{an})$, and let $\hat X$ be the pro-universal cover of $X$.
 Then for every locally constant constructible torsion \'etale sheaf $\shF$ on $X$ and for all $n \geq 1$ the natural morphism